annapasca/neuropype/examples/examples.rst

 All example scripts are based on the sample datasets provided by |OMEGA|.
-In particular, we used the datasets organized according to the BIDS specifications (|BIDS|): after the registration to the OMEGA website, the sample datatasets to use with the scripts can be downloaded from the |OMEGA_link|.
+In particular, we used the datasets organized according to the BIDS specifications (|BIDS|): after the registration to the |OMEGA_registration|, the sample datatasets to use with the scripts can be downloaded from the |OMEGA_link|.

 .. |OMEGA| raw:: html